wolney-fo/web-translator/README.md

 # Web Translator

-A web translator app using MS Azure AI Translator API.
+A web translator app using MS Azure AI services.

 ## Next features
+- [x] Output with speech to text
 - [ ] Input with text to speech
-- [ ] Output with speech to text
 - [ ] Language selector

 ## Screenshots